jspri/firebase-functions-local/README.md

 # firebase-functions-local
 [![CircleCI](https://circleci.com/gh/Crazometer/firebase-functions-local/tree/master.svg?style=svg)](https://circleci.com/gh/Crazometer/firebase-functions-local/tree/master)

-Work locally with firebase functions
+Work locally with firebase functions.
+Great for developing your functions without having to wait for them to deploy.
+Also allows for you to attach a debugger and avoid endless `console.log()`s.
+Uses live data from your firebase realtime db.

 ## Install